jgregory6/resources/project.md

 - Save all the files in project repository.
 - **_Commit/push_** to GitHub.
-- Create tag 'v2.0' for this release.
+- Create tag `'v2.0'` for this release.
-- Upload all the files to web host (or cloud).
+- If you are using web host/cloud, upload all the files to web host (or cloud).

 ---